Maikel Garcia Preview, Player Props: Royals vs. Mariners

 Maikel Garcia At The Plate

-- Garcia has picked up an RBI in 37.2% of his games this season, with two or more RBI in 6.4% of his games.
-He has also driven in three or more runs in one contest.
+- Garcia has driven in a run in 36 games this year (37.9%), including six games with more than one RBI (6.3%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 38 of 94 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.